Federated Feature Selection for Cyber-Physical Systems of Systems: Numerical evaluation

-Let us now present the results regarding the first stage of the validation, i.e., the accuracy performance of a classier trained using only the subset of features identified by the CE algorithm w.r.t the performance obtained by a classifier trained on the entire dataset.
+The following results regard the first stage of the validation, i.e., the accuracy of a classier trained using only the subset of features identified by the CE algorithm w.r.t the performance obtained by a classifier trained on the entire dataset.
 For this stage of validation, we train a Neural Network (NN).
 For MAV the NN is a multi-layer perceptron with two hidden layers of 300 and 100 neurons each.
 For WESAD, we used a deep NN with four hidden layers of 300,100,64,32 neurons each.
 The input layer's size depends on the number of features selected, while the size output layer is 37 and 5 for MAV and WESAD, respectively.
-For both models the activation function is ``ReLU''\footnote{REctified Linear Unit} and the optimizer is ``Adam''\footnote{Stochastic Gradient Descent with ADAptive Momentum}.
+The activation function is ``ReLU''\footnote{REctified Linear Unit} and the optimizer is ``Adam''\footnote{Stochastic Gradient Descent with ADAptive Momentum} for both the models.
 These are very common settings which typically provides good performance~\cite{goodfellow2016}.

-Results in Table \ref{tab:cvalid} show that CE algorithm executed on both datasets in centralised settings can identify a minimal set of features (i.e., 18 for MAV and 4 for WESAD) with the very same informative content of the whole feature set.
-The accuracy performance obtained by both the NN models trained on the CE's features selection is statistically equivalent to the one obtained on the whole set of features, inducing a quite impressive compression rate ($C$): up to 99\% and 50\% of network traffic for MAV and WESAD, respectively.
-Finally, these results assess the suitability of the CE algorithm on both datasets, thus we can use them as benchmark for the evaluation of our distributed and federated feature selection method.
+Results in Table \ref{tab:cvalid} show that CE algorithm executed on both datasets in centralised settings can autonomously identify a minimal set of features (i.e., 18 for MAV and 4 for WESAD) with the very same informative content of the whole feature set.
+The accuracy obtained by both the NN models trained on the CE's \ac{FS} is statistically equivalent to the one obtained on the whole set of features, inducing a quite impressive compression rate ($C$): up to 99\% and 50\% of network traffic for MAV and WESAD, respectively.
+As a further confirmation of the CE results, we perform the \ac{FS} using other three reference benchmarks, i.e., MRMR, ANOVA, HJMI.
+Note that all these approaches select a subset of features with the very same informative content of CE.
+However, we point out that for all of them we have to decide beforehand the number of features to be selected.
+This represent a major shortcoming that, instead, CE-based methods overcome by design, since the number of features to be selected is a byproduct of the CE algorithm.
+Finally, these results assess the suitability of the CE algorithm on both datasets, thus we can use them as a benchmark for the evaluation of our distributed \ac{FFS} method.